-Last year, organizations embraced new technologies and accelerated their digital transformation efforts at the fastest pace in the past decade.
+Last year, organisations embraced new technologies and accelerated their digital transformation efforts at the fastest pace in the past decade.
 The need for social distancing, confinement and economic contraction has led to a new way of understanding work, how the market functions and technology.

 CIOs have responded to this challenge by reassessing their outsourcing models, privileging the symbiosis between the response to the immediate needs and the long-term strategy.

 Outsourcing has been a reality for many companies since the 1950s, which initially used this model to delegate some non-essential services or tasks.
-Over the years, outsourcing has become the solution to the lack of talent in IT, gaining importance in organizations.
+Over the years, outsourcing has become the solution to the lack of talent in IT, gaining importance in organisations.

 IT Outsourcing is now a solution used by many companies in some of its services, projects and key areas, which has led to the emergence of offshoring as a response to finding qualified talent and reduce costs - moving services and skills to geographically very dispersed and remote regions.